 To implement continuous delivery at your organization, use open-source solutions such as Spinnaker, a multi-cloud continuous delivery platform for releasing software with high speed and confidence.
 Learn more about installing Spinnaker and creating an application and pipeline to deploy to a Kubernetes cluster.

-#3.
-Stop treating security and speed as mutual exclusive agendas
+Stop treating security and speed of Continuous Delivery as mutual exclusive agendas

 Often DevOps managers, release managers, and product managers either focus on delivery speed to adhere to business schedules at the expense of security.
 And ultimately, introduce more risky software into production.
 Contrarily, they would compromise on speed while giving more priority to security and compliance.
 However, this notion of treating speed and security as separate items is wrong, and you are not practicing continuous delivery.